Peter Lynch: Wealth and philanthropy

-According to a 2006 Boston Magazine article, Lynch has an overall net worth of $352 million USD.
+In 2006, Boston Magazine named Lynch in the top 50 wealthiest Bostonians ranking him 40th with an overall net worth of $352 million USD.

 Though he continues to work part time as vice chairman of Fidelity Management & Research Co., the investment adviser arm of Fidelity Investments, spending most of his time mentoring young analysts, Peter Lynch focuses a great deal of time on philanthropy.
 He said he views philanthropy as a form of investment.
 He said he prefers to give money to support ideas that he thinks can spread, such as First Night, the New Year's Eve festival that began in Boston in 1976 and has inspired similar events in more than 200 other communities, and City Year, a community service program founded in Boston in 1988 that now operates in 29 cities across the U.S.

 The Lynches give money primarily in five ways: as individuals, through the Lynch Foundation, through a Fidelity Charitable Gift Fund, and through two charitable trusts.

 The Lynches have made gifts as individuals, donating $10 million to Peter Lynch's alma mater, Boston College.
 In turn, BC named the Lynch School of Education and Human Development after the family.

 The Lynch Foundation, valued at $125 million, gave away $8 million in 2013 and has made $80 million in grants since its inception.
 The Foundation supports education, religious organizations, cultural and historic organizations, and hospitals and medical research.
 For example, the Foundation donated $20 million to establish in 2010 the Lynch Leadership Academy (LLA), a research and training program for school principals at BC's Carroll School of Management business school.
 The Lynch Foundation was one of the first major supporters of Teach for America, AmeriCares, and Partners in Health.
 Lynch was inducted into the Junior Achievement U.S. Business Hall of Fame in 1991.

 Lynch is a member of the Harvard Medical School Board of Fellows.